James McKay (industrialist): Marriage and children

 McKay died on April 30, 1906, and his wife died on July 15, 1929.

 Beaumaris

 During the 1880s, the McKays purchased an island near the then-newly settled resort area of Beaumaris on Lake Muskoka in Ontario.
 The island, named "Fairholm", was conceived as a family enclave for the summer, much like similar developments during this era in the Adirondack Mountains.

 McKay eventually built four cottages on the island, which were shared by his children and passed down to their offspring.
-To this day, two of the cottages are still owned by McKay's descendants and are enjoyed by the seventh consecutive generation.
+To this day, one of the cottages is still owned by McKay's descendants and are enjoyed by the seventh consecutive generation.